input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 1. The current committee has signed the merkle root.

 2. If the previous `merkleRoot` is specified, the UTxO with that is given as reference input.

-3. This token is paid to a `MerkleRootTokenValidator` with token name as the merkle root.
+3. The unique `SignedMerkleRoot` token has token name as the merkle root, and is paid to a `MerkleRootTokenValidator`.

 To facilitate discussion, we'll assume condition 1. has been modularized in a minting policy, say `CommitteeSignedToken`, which mints only if the current committee has signed its unique token name (unfortunately, the current iteration was not implemented this way and these verifications are hardcoded in the `SignedMerkleRoot` policy).
-Thus, `SignedMerkleRoot` must be parameterized with a `CommitteeSignedToken`.
+Thus, `SignedMerkleRoot` would instead in 1. verify that `CommitteeSignedToken` has minted the merkle root.
+Clearly, `SignedMerkleRoot` must be parameterized with the currency symbol of `CommitteeSignedToken` to achieve this.

-So, if we have a new committee signing scheme, say `CommitteeSignedToken'`, if we were to parameterize `SignedMerkleRoot` with the new currency symbol `CommitteeSignedToken'`, we would get a new `SignedMerkleRoot` policy which we will call `SignedMerkleRoot'`.
+So, if we have a new committee signing scheme, say `CommitteeSignedToken'`, if we were to parameterize `SignedMerkleRoot` with the new currency symbol of `CommitteeSignedToken'`, we would get a new `SignedMerkleRoot` policy which we will call `SignedMerkleRoot'`.

-Of course, before this new `SignedMerkleRoot'` policy can be used, one would need to do the appropriate setup to ensure that it is able to identify the current committee onchain -- most likely ensuring that the NFT which identifies the committee is identifies the public keys of the committee onchain.
+Of course, before this new `SignedMerkleRoot'` policy can be used, one would need to do the appropriate setup to ensure that the `CommitteeSignedToken` is able to identify the current committee onchain -- most likely ensuring that the NFT which identifies the committee is identifies the public keys of the committee onchain.

 So, if we construct a new `FUELMintingPolicy` that is parameterized by the new `SignedMerkleRoot'` policy, and the same currency symbol for the distributed